Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Empirical Studies

 \subsection{ACS Income dataset}

-We evaluate the EACS algorithm on the 2018 ACS Income data \citep{ding2021retiring}, following the preprocessing pipeline in \citet{jeong2025out}.
-The dataset contains tabular census records from all US states and Puerto Rico.
-The task is to predict individual logarithmic income from demographic and socioeconomic variables.
-Each state (50 states plus Puerto Rico) is treated as an independent environment with roughly 32{,}000 samples per environment.
+We evaluate EACS on the 2018 ACS Income data \citep{ding2021retiring}, following the preprocessing pipeline of \citet{jeong2025out}.
+The data are tabular census records from all US states and Puerto Rico, and the task is to predict individual log income from demographic and socioeconomic variables.
+Each state is treated as an environment, giving $51$ environments with roughly $32{,}000$ samples each.

-We divide the 51 environments into five consecutive blocks.
-In each outer fold, the models are trained on four blocks and evaluated on the hold-out block.
-We report the average MSE across folds.
-All scalar tuning parameters (the lasso penalty, the anchor parameter, and the choice of EACS gating family) are selected using three-fold CV within the training environments.
+We divide the $51$ environments into five consecutive blocks.
+In each outer fold, models are trained on four blocks and evaluated on the held-out block, and we report the mean MSE across the five folds.
+All scalar tuning parameters (the lasso penalty, the anchor parameter, and the choice of EACS gating family) are selected by three-fold CV within the training environments.